YadhunandanC/Customer_Shopping_Behaviour_Dashboard/README.md

 This project analyzes customer shopping patterns using a full data workflow:
 Python → MySQL → SQL Queries → Power BI Dashboard.
 The goal is simple: extract meaningful insights about customer spending, product performance, and behavior across demographics and categories.
+---

-📌 Overview
+# 📌 Overview

 Most dashboards online are just visuals with no real data pipeline behind them.
-This project actually goes end-to-end:
+--This project actually goes end-to-end:

-Load and clean data in Python
+--Load and clean data in Python

-Store the processed dataset in MySQL
+--Store the processed dataset in MySQL

-Run analytical SQL queries
+--Run analytical SQL queries

-Build an interactive Power BI dashboard
+--Build an interactive Power BI dashboard

-Generate insights backed by actual numbers
+--Generate insights backed by actual numbers

-If someone wants proof you understand analytics, this repo does it.
+--If someone wants proof you understand analytics, this repo does it.

+---

-📂 Dataset
+# 📂 Dataset

 Contains customer purchase records